Thomas-kk/learning-mi-python/README.md

 # learning-mi-python
 Just some collection of python files that I wrote learing both python and machine learning for a project at the university

-Augmented with the awesomeness that is AngelOD.
+Augmented with the awesomeness that is AngelOD/Trissy.